Vonage/vbc-developer/_documentation/en/telephony/overview.md

 ---
 # Telephony API Overview

-The Vonage Business Telephony API enables you to manage calls and retrieve device registration information.
+The Vonage Business Communications Telephony API enables you to manage calls and retrieve device registration information.

 With the Telephony API's, you will be able to: